 Here at Farmers’ Almanac, we love exploring many the different regional foods enjoyed by our readers and learning about their history and origin.

-Recently we asked our readers to tell us what their favorite go-to summer treat was, and Strawberry Pretzel Salad was mentioned over and over.
+Recently we asked our readers to tell us what their favorite go-to pot luck treat was, and Strawberry Pretzel Salad was mentioned over and over.
 So we decided to do some culinary digging to learn about this sweet and salty favorite (which is ours now, too!)

-First, we were surprised to learn that Strawberry Pretzel Salad is not a salad at all, but a light dessert that resembles a cheesecake with a sweet-salty crust made with pretzels, butter, and brown sugar, and a fruit topping.
-For many, this dish is a staple at the holiday dinner table, but can be found at potlucks and barbecues all throughout the year.
-Second, pretzel crust is so delicious, we think it should be the base of every pie!
+Strawberry Pretzel Salad is not a salad at all, but a light dessert that resembles a cheesecake with a sweet-salty crust made with pretzels, butter, and brown sugar, and a fruit topping.
+For many, this dish is a staple at the holiday dinner table but can be found at potlucks and barbecues all throughout the year.
+Second, pretzel crust is so delicious, we think it should be the base of every dessert!
 Lastly, the recipe is said to have originated in a 1960s cookbook called The Joys of Jell-O™.
 From there, it took off and became an iconic southern tradition.

-With its pretty red and white layers, this dessert definitely looks festive enough for the holidays, but it’s light and airy enough to serve any time of year.
+With its pretty red and white layers, this dessert definitely looks festive enough for the holidays, but it’s light and airy enough to serve in warm weather months as well.

 For the Crust: